TownLake/blog-samrhea-legacy/content/posts/2023/2023-11-04-doctor-gpt/index.md

 You aren't supposed to do this.
 My wife does not want me to do this and insists that I still visit my doctor.
 My wife's father is a physician and has opinions about this (see below).
 ChatGPT repeatedly warned me not to do this.
 This blog walks through how I did it.

 A few weeks ago I visited my hospital here in Portugal for my annual physical.
 In my case, that consists of a blood work panel, a chest x-ray, and a cardio stress test.
 I received my results last week while walking to a meeting in Lisbon.
-The genuinely great app from the hospital system shared five pages of exam observations and data in medical European Portuguese.
+The genuinely great iOS app from the hospital system shared five pages of exam observations and data in medical European Portuguese.
 I speak conversational Portuguese but most dinner parties do not discuss gamma-glutamyl transferase.

 I also only had my phone on me - translating this word-by-word would be tough.
 So I took five screenshots of the results and shared them with OpenAI's ChatGPT and asked for a translation.

-First, this amazes me.
-I'm not just translating medical terms on my phone - I'm doing so by sharing a screenshot in a format that ChatGPT likely has never sen before.
-A piece of software is taking these images as inputs, reading them, thinking through what they mean, and printing out a near perfect translation.
+This amazes me.
+I'm not just translating medical terms on my phone - I'm doing so by sharing a screenshot in a format that ChatGPT likely has never seen before.
+A piece of software is taking these images as inputs, reading them, thinking through what they mean, and printing out a near perfect translation while attempting to keep some of the formatting intact.

-Second, I wanted to know a little more while I had more time on this walk.
+I wanted to know a little more while I had more time on this walk.
 I typically schedule a follow up with my general practitioner to review the results each year.
 The meeting tends to be boring - I'm fortunate to be relatively healthy.
-However, I started by asking ChatGPT some questions that I would ask my doctor.
+However, I started by asking ChatGPT some questions that I would otherwise ask my doctor.

 ## A quick primer on my health

 I'm lucky - I'm pretty healthy.
 I am in my mid-thirties, I don't smoke, and I am able to maintain a healthy weight.
 I eat a relatively strict and balanced diet.
-I walk my dogs and my self all over Portugal most days.
+I walk my dogs all over Portugal most days.
 I work out six days a week.
 A few Sundays ago I rolled out of bed and ran the Lisbon Half Marathon in less than two hours after preparing for just a couple weeks.

 The foundation of this is a combination of chance and privilege.
 I was born without any serious health complications.
 I grew up in an environment where clean air, food, and water were abundant.
 I was rarely in physical danger.
 I combine those advantages with a commitment to diet and exercise.
 For now, I am fortunate.